CSIS-iLab/ocean/_spotlights/charting-a-new-arctic-ocean.md

 The rapid loss of sea ice and changes in ocean chemistry increasingly threatens sensitive ecosystems and Arctic biodiversity.
 Since Arctic life does not recognize international borders, an international network of MPAs across the Arctic would protect marine biodiversity, preserve cultural heritage and subsistence resources, and strengthen marine ecosystem resilience that ultimately underpins human well-being.[^4]

-{% include sc-blockquote.html content="Arctic life does not recognize international borders" %}
+{% include sc-blockquote.html content="Arctic life does not recognize international borders" width="medium" %}

 Unfortunately, countries have only embraced national MPAs rather than an integrated approach.
 An estimated [11.4 percent of the Arctic, or about 3.7 million square kilometers](https://www.pame.is/images/03_Projects/MPA/Indicator/Indicator_Report_on_Protected_Areas_.pdf){:target="\_blank"}{:rel="noopener"}, is currently under protected status.
 Within U.S. waters, federally protected waters include the Arctic Management Area encompassing the Chukchi and Beaufort
 Seas and the Northern Bering Sea Research Area, just south of the Arctic Circle and the Bering Strait.